jacobcolyvan/Bootleg-Anki-CLI/README.md

 ### Features
 ##### Ability to add a question/answer
 Users are given an option in the menu to add a question/answer paur to the deck they've chosen.
 They're prompted for a question, followed by an answer.
-This calls a function to create a fact object out ofg the given inputs, which initialises other variables such as a learning metric, and add it to the deck with the given inputs.
+This calls a function to create a fact object out of the given inputs, which initialises other variables such as a learning metric, and add it to the deck with the given inputs.
 The question/answer pair can then be accessed throughout the rest of the program, and used like any of the other provided facts.
 It is however lost after the user exits the program.
 <br>

 ##### Answer specific facts